KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete-Article.md

 This article describes the KeyboardKit autocomplete engine.

+@Metadata {

+    @PageImage(
+        purpose: card,
+        source: "Page",
+        alt: "Page icon"
+    )

+    @PageColor(blue)
+}

 Autocomplete is an important part of the typing experience, where suggestions are shown as the user types.

 In KeyboardKit, an ``AutocompleteProvider`` can provide suggestions that can be listed in views like an autocomplete ``Autocomplete/Toolbar``.

 KeyboardKit doesn't have a standard autocomplete provider implementation.
 Instead, it injects a disabled provider into ``KeyboardInputViewController/services`` until you replace it with a custom provider or activate KeyboardKit Pro.

-[KeyboardKit Pro][Pro] unlocks local and remote autocomplete.
+👑 [KeyboardKit Pro][Pro] unlocks local and remote autocomplete.
 More information about Pro features can be found at the end of this article.

 [Pro]: https://github.com/KeyboardKit/KeyboardKitPro